 Business and management skills will help you make more of your talent and better support the cultural and creative industries you care about.
 This doesn’t mean that you have to suffer through a rigid business and management programme.

-Audencia and the GSA’s Institute of Design Innovation have collaborated to build and teach the programme, meaning every module you take combines the best methods from both worlds:
+Audencia and the GSA’s Innovation School have collaborated to build and teach the programme, meaning every module you take combines the best methods from both worlds:

 Studio: at the intersection of design, management and innovation

 "The design studio provides a context where visible thinking becomes 'visible learning' for others.
 The studio is socially and aesthetically immersive – a changing environment where ideas, thoughts and models are created and shared.
 The environment is messy, rich and stimulating.

 "In other words, it is like the real world.
 It is not at all like the 'paperless office', the permanently clean desk, or the knowledge-management system in a computer database.
 The 'database' for the artist and designer is the physical and cultural environment, and the creative processes in the design studio reflect and affect the 'actual studio' of the real world."